SaTaMu - Chinese Crested Dogs

 GRAND CHAMPIONS

-There are only a few Australian Chinese Cresteds that have achieved the confirmation title of Grand Champion.
+There are only a few Australian Chinese Cresteds that have achieved the conformation title of Grand Champion.
 This is a relatively new title, introduced in 1998, where dogs have to attain 1000 points(only 100 points are required for title of Champion).

 Therefore, there were a number of Cresteds over the years that missed out on this title.
 The dogs that have gained the title of Grand Champion are: